kyle-aoki/locker/README.md

 Locker is a mini version of Hashicorp's Vault.

 The idea is to simplify secrets management with an opinionated implementation of Vault.
-The idea begins with noticing a strong organizational pattern emerge across companies that use Vault.
+The idea begins with noticing a strong organization pattern emerge across companies that use Vault.

 That pattern is essentially: the root folder containing repositories, where each folder is one-to-one with github repositories.
 For example, a github repository called `user-api` will have a folder `/user-api` in Vault, a github repository called `book-api` will have a folder `/book-api` in Vault, etc...